Areas of Practice:

-He is a level 3 prosecutor, who has been instructed on Level 4 cases, and for over ten years was on the Attorney-General’s specialist panel of rape and child sexual abuse prosecutors.
-Now, he appears exclusively for the defence.
+He has been a level 3 prosecutor, who has been instructed on Level 4 cases, and for over ten years was on the Attorney-General’s specialist panel of rape and child sexual abuse prosecutors.
+Now, he appears exclusively for the defence either as leading junior counsel or in privately paying cases.
 He has appeared in the Central Criminal Court (Old Bailey), Courts Martial (Germany), Divisional Court and Court of Appeal.

 He can conduct private prosecutions and, indeed, has brought one such case against the Bank of Scotland Plc (Trading as Halifax) for the harassment of a debtor.
 The (then) fourth largest law firm, DLA Piper, represented the bank.
 As the case headed towards trial the bank wrote off the debt.

 All areas, although the smallest part of Mr Vollenweider’s practice.
 He has a keen interest in international commercial arbitration and has been a member of Thomas More International in Mauritius.
 He appears regularly in the County and High Court and will undertake work such as Judicial Review and cases in the Judicial Committee of the Privy Council.

 He has been involved in a civil case in the High Court seeking the restoration of a £250,000.00 AC Cobra to its rightful owner, where the other side had instructed leading Counsel.

 He has particular experience of cases involving defamation of character, contracts, Torts (Interference with Goods) Act 1977, harassment, nuisance, personal injury including Fatal Accident Act 1976 claims and human rights.